Bissell 9595A Review

 The lackluster and uninspiring performance by the Bissell 9595A makes it exceptionally difficult to recommend, especially considering there are plenty of better models that cost less.

 To see which vacuums took home top honors, we bought the best vacuums that you can get on the market today, then conducted a thorough series of side-by-side tests to rank each product, scoring them from 0-100.
-Our review is divided into five weighted testing metrics — Hard Surface Cleaning, Carpet Cleaning, Pet Hair, Ease of Use, and Handling — with the sections below providing more details about how the 9595A stacked up against the rest of the pack.
+Our review is divided into five weighted testing metrics — Hard Surface Cleaning, Carpet Cleaning, Pet Hair, Ease of Use, and Handling.

 This set of tests carried the highest weight of the whole review, comprising 35% of the final score.
 We used both flat, low-pile carpet and fluffy, medium-pile carpet as test substrates, evaluating the Bissell's performance at collecting rice, flour, oats, and cereal to determine the score.
 It did a slightly below average job, earning a 4 out of 10 for its efforts.